Meghan, Duchess of Sussex: Political views

-Markle was politically vocal before marrying Prince Harry.
+Markle was politically vocal before marrying Harry.
 At age 9, she and her friends reportedly campaigned against the Gulf War.
-Decades later, she backed Hillary Clinton during the 2016 United States presidential election and publicly denounced her opponent and eventual winner, Donald Trump.
-In the same year, when the referendum on the United Kingdom's membership of the European Union resulted in favor of Brexit, Markle expressed her disappointment on Instagram.
-In 2017, Markle recommended the book Who Rules the World? by left-wing intellectual Noam Chomsky on her Instagram account.
+Decades later, she supported Hillary Clinton during the 2016 United States presidential election and publicly criticized Clinton's opponent and eventual winner, Donald Trump.
+In the same year, after the referendum on the United Kingdom's membership in the European Union resulted in a vote in favor of Brexit, Markle expressed her disappointment on Instagram.
+In 2017, she recommended the book Who Rules the World? by left-wing intellectual Noam Chomsky on her Instagram account.

 In July 2018, Irish senator Catherine Noone tweeted that the Duchess was "pleased to see the result" of the Irish referendum on legalizing abortion.
-Meghan received criticism for potentially breaching the protocol that prohibits royals from interfering in politics; She deleted her tweet and emphasized that her statement was misleading and "the Duchess was not in any way political".
+Meghan received criticism for potentially breaching the protocol that prohibits members of the royal family from engaging in political activity.
+Noone later deleted the tweet and stated that her wording had been misleading and that "the Duchess was not in any way political".

-After she returned to the United States and as an eligible voter, she released a video with her husband encouraging others to register for the 2020 United States presidential election on National Voter Registration Day.
-Some media outlets took it as an implicit endorsement of the Democratic candidate, Joe Biden, which prompted then-president Trump to dismiss their messaging at a press conference.
-In October 2021, she penned an open letter to Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi, advocating for paid leave for parents.
-Her remarks were met by backlash from Republican representatives Jason Smith and Lisa McClain, who found her statement "out of touch" and criticized her interference with American politics while utilizing her British royal titles.
+After she returned to the United States and as an eligible voter, Meghan released a video with her husband encouraging others to register for the 2020 United States presidential election on National Voter Registration Day.
+Some media outlets interpreted the message as an implicit endorsement of the Democratic candidate, Joe Biden, which prompted then‑president Trump to dismiss their remarks at a press conference.
+In October 2021, she penned an open letter to Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi advocating for paid parental leave.
+Her remarks were met with backlash from Republican representatives Jason Smith and Lisa McClain, who described her statement as "out of touch" and criticized her involvement in American politics while utilizing her British royal titles.
 Meghan has reportedly lobbied senators from both parties on the issue of paid family leave, including Democratic senators Patty Murray and Kirsten Gillibrand, as well as Republican senators Shelley Moore Capito and Susan Collins.
 She has also publicly spoken in support of federal voting protections.

 In February 2022, she voiced her support for the Supreme Court nomination of Ketanji Brown Jackson.
-In June 2022, she publicly supported Moms Demand Action, an organization which campaigns for safer gun laws in the US.
-In the same month, in an interview with Jessica Yellin for Vogue, Meghan criticized the decision of the Supreme Court of the United States that abortion is not a protected constitutional right and voiced her support for the proposed Equal Rights Amendment.
+In June 2022, she publicly supported Moms Demand Action, an organization that campaigns for safer gun laws in the US.
+In the same month, in an interview with Jessica Yellin for Vogue, Meghan criticized the Supreme Court's decision that abortion is not a constitutionally protected right and voiced her support for the proposed Equal Rights Amendment.